pit1988/pcd-actors/README.md

    local actors and actors that execute remotely
  * `ActorSystem`: an actor system provides the utilities to create new instances of actors and to locate them

-The system was intended as a mock to realize the project of the Java course I run in the bachelor-level informatics curriculum at the University of Padova (please, refer to [Programmazione Concorrente e Distribuita](http://www.math.unipd.it/~rcardin/pcd.html), in italian).
+The system was intended as a mock to realize the project of the Java course run in the bachelor-level informatics curriculum at the University of Padova (please, refer to [Programmazione Concorrente e Distribuita](http://www.math.unipd.it/~rcardin/pcd.html), in italian).